rust-lang/rust/text/0000-kinds-of-allocators.md

      support `Clone` (and thus support sharing in general, as discussed in the [Allocators and lifetimes][lifetimes] section).

+     (Remember, I'm thinking about allocator-parametric code like `Vec<T, A:Allocator>`, which does not know if the `A` is a `&mut`-reference.
+In that context, therefore one cannot assume that reborrowing machinery is available to the client code.)

      Put more simply, requiring that allocators implement `Clone` means that it will *not* be pratical to do
      `impl<'a> Allocator for &'a mut MyUniqueAlloc`.